Limulo/website-restyle2016/coding.md

 Enjoy

-### Arduino
+### Physical Computing
-A bunch of posts related to Arduino and electronics:
+A bunch of posts related to Arduino, RaspberryPi and electronics:

 {% for post in site.posts %}
-{% if post.category contains 'coding' %}
+{% if post.category contains 'coding' and post.category contains 'physical-computing' %}

 <div>